 These are the various parts of the complex:

 1. Mosques (a new Jameh Mosque, Dohouk Mosque, Amir Chakhmaq Mosque)

-2. The Haji Ghanbar Bazaar: Still in use today, the perfect spot to find beautiful Yazdian handicraft here
+2. The Haji Ghanbar Bazaar: Still in use today, the perfect spot to find beautiful Yazdian handicrafts here

 3. Amir Chakmaz Tekyeh: The minarets were used for the call to prayer

-4. Amir Chakhmaq Historical Nakhl: A giant wooden coffin in the shape of a cypres tree
+4. Amir Chakhmaq Historical Nakhl: A giant wooden coffin in the shape of a cypress tree

 5. Seti Fatemeh Khatoon Mausoleum: The mausoleum of the wife of the governor

 How to get there: 16-minute walk from the Jameh Mosque